ROBERT F. MULLIGAN, Ph.D.

 Advanced SAS Programming Techniques and Efficiencies June 6-7, 1996

-VIII.
+VII.
 KIEL INSTITUTE OF WORLD ECONOMICS ADVANCED STUDIES COURSES 1994-1995

 Open-economy Macroeconomics, Paul de Grauwe, Catholic University of Leuven